Photography Ideas:

-Here you'll find photography ideas to get your creative juices flowing.
-From interviews with experts, to descriptions of photography project ideas, to photography contests, you'll find resources to stimulate your photographic creativity.
+Here you’ll find photography ideas to get your creative juices flowing.
+From interviews with experts, to descriptions of photography project ideas, to photography contests, we have resources to stimulate your photographic creativity.

-With that in mind, I’m going to offer you some photography ideas to stimulate your creative juices and get you photographing outside of your box.
+Here are some other photography ideas to stimulate your creative juices and get you photographing outside of your box:

 Creative Photo Ideas by Subject